The million-dollar question that I get asked all the time is: can I subdivide my property?

 Soon enough you should be able to determine the likelihood of successfully subdividing your property.

-It should give you a certain level of confidence and get you heading in the right direction but ultimately subdividing can be a high stakes game so enlisting professional help is always going to be advisable.
+It should give you a certain level of confidence and get you heading in the right direction but ultimately subdividing land in Victoria can be a high-stakes game so enlisting professional help is always going to be advisable.

 Even us here at Little Fish.
 As much time as we spend looking at sites, trawling through this kind of information we still turn to our trusted planners for advice.